Atinos31/UGA_TOURS/README.md

 - footer elements all sqeezed in together. had to add in some padding to space them eaqually.
 - issue with color contrast.
-- hover on images, blocks out some content.
+- hover on images, blocks out some content- had to use hover-css and change the class.
 -issue with open tags not being closed thereby misaligment of content.
+- on mobile screen navigation menu opens on top on slider images.. due to class fixed-top.(changed fixed-top to sticky-top)

 ## Deployment